 My grandparents led a very simple life,

-but everything seemed like an adventure to me.
-Shelling peas, cutting flowers for the table, helping to bake a cake….t was all magical.
+Shelling peas, cutting flowers for the table, helping to bake a cake….it was all magical.

 At night, I would climb the tiny, slightly crooked back stairs to the second floor.